Puerto Rico Air National Guard: History

 Beginning in 1964, the unit was assigned the tactical combat and surveillance of the Puerto Rico air space.
 The 198th Tactical Combat Squadron was placed under Commander Jan Johnson, receiving F-86E, F-86D, F-86H and F-104 models in 1967.
 This same year, its home base was renamed after Lt.
 Col. José Muñiz and the PRANG also trained personnel for three groups IOC the Venezuelan Air Force.
 The entity recruited poor children, hosting a camp for that population in 1970.
 That same year, the 156th was given an award as the most prominent medical unit in all of the USNG system.

 One of P-47 Thunderbolts was restored for flight in 1972.
 Towards the year's end, the PRANG was sent with supplies for the victims of the 1972 Nicaragua earthquake.
 In 1974, the unit was sent to Honduras following the passing of Hurricane Fifi–Orlene.
 The following year, the PRANG was sent to respond to the 1976 Guatemala earthquake.
 In 1976, the 198th received an A-7D Corsair.
 In 1976, the unit's double task was modified.
-By 1977, the same year that the PRANG celebrated its 30th Anniversary, the 140th Radar Squadron was operating additional detachments at Ramey Air Force Base.
+By 1977, the same year that the PRANG celebrated its 30th anniversary, the 140th Radar Squadron was operating additional detachments at Ramey Air Force Base.

 Gilormini was promoted to brigadier general and served as commander until his retirement in 1975.
-Colonel Nido was promoted to Brigadier General and served at National Guard Headquarters as Chief of Staff for Air.
-Brigadier General Jose M. Portela, the youngest C-141 Starlifter aircraft commander and captain was the only reservist ever to serve as director of mobility forces for Bosnia, served as commander of the Puerto Rico Air National Guard from 11 January 2005 to November 2006.
+Colonel Nido was promoted to brigadier general and served at National Guard Headquarters as Chief of Staff for Air.
+Brigadier General Jose M. Portela, the youngest C-141 Starlifter aircraft commander and captain, the only reservist ever to serve as director of mobility forces for Bosnia, served as commander of the Puerto Rico Air National Guard from 11 January 2005 to November 2006.

 The tactical aviation element of PRANG operates as the 156th Airlift Wing, 198th Airlift Squadron, flying C-130E aircraft.
 They operate out of Muñiz Air National Guard Base, located within the grounds of Luis Muñoz Marín International Airport.
-In the past, they have operated P-47 Thunderbolts, C-47 Skytrains, C-45, T-6 Texan, B-26 Invader, L-5 Sentinel, T-33 Shooting Star, F-86D, F-86E, and F-86H Sabre Jets, F-104 Starfighters, C-54, T-29, C-131, U-3, O-2, A-7D Corsair II, F-16 Fighting Falcons, C-26, and currently, C-130 Hercules type aircraft.
+In the past, they have operated P-47 Thunderbolts, C-47 Skytrains, C-45, T-6 Texan, B-26 Invader, L-5 Sentinel, T-33 Shooting Star, F-86D, F-86E, and F-86H Sabre Jets, F-104 Starfighters, C-54, T-29, C-131, U-3, O-2, A-7D Corsair II, F-16 Fighting Falcons, C-26, and C-130 Hercules type aircraft.
 Phasing out the F-16s left Puerto Rico with no air-to-air defense assets.

 In August 2016, the 156th was recognized.

+In 2019 in the wake of a WC-130H crash that took the lives of all nine airman the National Guard Bureau took the flying mission from the 156th Airlift Wing redesignating it the 156th Wing leaving it with no assigned aircraft.